-Paid for a sex act or sexual service
+Paid for a Sex Act or Sexual Service

-Participants were asked to indicate whether they had paid for sex services and to indicate the frequency of their participation retrospectively.
-Only 22% of participants indicate never having purchased a sex service.
-45% of participants indicated doing so either a few times or regularly.
+Participants were asked whether they had paid for sex services and the frequency of their participation retrospectively.
+Only 22% of participants reported never having purchased a sex service.
+45% of participants answered that they have done so either a few times or regularly.